Lissy93/dashy/README.md

 - Complete a [short survey](https://n9fy6xak9yd.typeform.com/to/gl0L68ou), to have your say about future features
 - Share your dashboard in the [Showcase](https://github.com/Lissy93/dashy/blob/master/docs/showcase.md#dashy-showcase-), to provide inspiration for others
 - Join the [discussion](https://github.com/Lissy93/dashy/discussions), help answer other users questions, suggest features, share tips and ask questions
-- Spread the word, by sharing Dashy online, to help new users discover it
+- Spread the word, by sharing Dashy or a screenshot of your dashboard, to help new users discover it
 - Submit a PR, to add a new feature, fix a bug, update the docs, add a theme or something else
 - Star Dashy on GitHub/ DockerHub or leave an upvote / review on [these platforms](https://github.com/Lissy93/dashy/blob/master/docs/contributing.md#star-upvote-or-leave-a-review)